weizh888/PokeAlarmWiki/Home.md

 ## Common Problems

+#### Unable to decode JSON object

+Make sure you aren't using notepad to edit the files (Notepad++ is a good alternative).
+Also, check to make sure your json formatting is correct.
+You can check your format [here] (http://www.jsoneditoronline.org/).

-### Problems with receiving in UTC time or Notifications not sending because 'time_left has passed'.
+#### Problems with receiving in UTC time or Notifications not sending because 'time_left has passed'.

 This error should now be corrected.
 Please make sure you have updated to the latest version of PokemonGo-Map.
 If you are still experiencing issues, please open a ticket.

 If you see this issue after updating to the latest version, please open an issue ticket here on github.

-### Windows: socket.error: [Errno 10053] An established connection was aborted by the software in your host machine OR Linux: socket.error: [Errno 32] Broken pipe
+#### Windows: socket.error: [Errno 10053] An established connection was aborted by the software in your host machine OR Linux: socket.error: [Errno 32] Broken pipe

 This error should now be corrected.
 Please make sure you have updated to the latest version of PokemonGo-Map.
 If you are still experiencing issues, please open a ticket.